God’s Seal/Mark on the 144,000

 The 144,000 are characterized by having the seal of God on their foreheads, according to Revelation 7: 1-4; 14:1.
-Shortly after this seal is put, the great tribulation and seven last plagues will break out on the unsaved world.
-Both the saved and the lost will bear some kind of mark or seal in their foreheads/hands – one for salvation and the other for destruction.
+Shortly after this mark is put, the great tribulation and seven last plagues will break out on the unsaved world.
+Both the saved and the lost will bear some kind of mark in their foreheads/hands – one for salvation and the other for destruction.

 In Ezekiel’s vision, we read that the saved are marked.
 The standard that permits them to receive this mark is that they are grieving over sin and praying for holiness.
 “And the LORD said unto him, Go through the midst of the city, through the midst of Jerusalem, and set a mark upon the foreheads of the men that sigh and that cry for all the abominations that be done in the midst thereof” (Ezekiel 9:4).
 Only those who have this special mark are saved from the terrible plagues of destruction that follows.

-The Scriptures also reveal that the seal of God will involve having His law written in the heart as well (Hebrews 10:16).
+And the Scriptures also reveal that the mark of God will involve having His law written in the heart as well (Hebrews 10:16).
 Isaiah says, “Bind up the testimony, seal the law among my disciples” (Isaiah 8:16).
 Moses said the same thing, “And it shall be for a sign unto thee upon thine hand, and for a memorial between thine eyes (forehead), that the Lord’s law may be in thy mouth” (Exodus 13:9; Deuteronomy 6:8; 11:18).
-Having God’s law in the heart will characterize the end time people who will be identified as those that keep the commandments of God (Revelation 12:17; 14:12; 22:14).
+For more on the seal of God, check: https://bibleask.org/how-is-the-sabbath-the-seal-of-god/

 In His service,